 Before 'Farm to Table' Project Coordinator

-Justine DeCamillis holds an MA from the University of Massachusetts Amherst and is completing her PhD at the University of Maryland, College Park in English, where she studies early modern English drama.
+Justine DeCamillis holds an MA from the University of Massachusetts Amherst and recently completed her PhD at the University of Maryland, College Park in English focusing on early modern English drama.
 Her previous work for the Folger Institute includes co-editing the DIY Quarto, an interactive guide to the printing of the second quarto of Hamlet.
-Justine has served as the Before 'Farm to Table' Project Coordinator since June 2020.
+She served as the Before 'Farm to Table' project coordinator from June 2020-June 2021.

 Jonathan MacDonald holds a MA from Virginia Polytechnic Institute and State University (Virginia Tech) in History, which he completed in 2017.
 Jonathan served as the Before 'Farm to Table' Project Coordinator from January 2018 to June 2020 and is now working on his PhD in American Studies at Brown University.